By Linda McFarlin

 Then one day a transformation had taken place.
 One of the tadpoles had turned bright green and sprouted two more legs.
 He stood out sharply in contrast to his more boring beige younger siblings.

 Sadly the rest of the tadpoles died.
-I feel like an ungrateful wretch for not taking them back to their pond.
+I felt like an ungrateful wretch for not taking them back to their pond.